alex-esc/posts/_posts/2019-02-22-twitter-ban.md

 ---
 layout: "post"
-title: "I was banned from Twitter."
+title: "I Was Banned From Twitter."
 ---

 If you follow my blog posts you might know about my project [`Digital Rights`][dr] , it's my attempt to become part of a wide discussion about social change and the future of technology.